-- Cyber unwanted pursuit.
+Cyber unwanted pursuit.
 Based on an 18-item research instrument measuring cyber-harassment, participants were asked items such as “[Did he/she] Use web cam to monitor your activities," as well as items relating to threatening calls, emails, or posts, checking on ex-partners by using their password, excessive phone calls, emails, etc.

 - Follow-up in-person and cyber unwanted pursuit items.
 When participants endorsed items relating to experiencing unwanted pursuit, they were then asked to complete items describing the extent to which this harassment made them feel frightened or annoyed.

 - History of physical, sexual, or psychological victimization.
-Participants completed items describing different forms of abuse with higher total scores reflecting degree of victimization.
+Participants completed items describing different forms of abuse, with higher total scores reflecting the degree of victimization.

 - Post-traumatic abuse symptoms.
 Participants were asked items relating to the symptoms of post-traumatic stress disorder, as measured by the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-This included symptoms such as flashbacks, avoidance behaviors, and hypervigilance.
+This included symptoms such as flashbacks, avoidance behaviors, and hyper-vigilance.
 For the purpose of the research, items focused on symptoms experienced in the past seven days.

 - Depression symptoms.
 Using the 20-item Center for Epidemiologic Studies Depression Scale, participants reported on any depressive symptoms occurring in the past week.
 The total score was used to measure their level of overall depression.

-As expected, results showed considerable overlap between reports of unwanted in-person pursuit behavior and unwanted cyber-pursuit.
-Among the 59 percent of women who reported two or more examples of unwanted behaviors, most reported it occurring to them both online and in-person.
-Victims of unwanted pursuit behavior were also more likely to report being a victim of some form of interpersonal violence as well as depression and posttraumatic symptoms.
+As expected, the results showed considerable overlap between reports of unwanted in-person pursuit behavior and unwanted cyber-pursuit.
+Among the 59 percent of women who reported two or more examples of unwanted behaviors, most reported it occurring to them both online and in person.
+Victims of unwanted pursuit behavior were also more likely to report being a victim of some form of interpersonal violence, as well as experiencing depression and post-traumatic symptoms.

-Types of unwanted behavior most likely to lead to mental health issues included: being sent an excessive number of texts/posts; asking mutual friends for personal information; and sending threatening messages.
-Interestingly enough, there seemed little difference whether these behaviors occurred in person or online.
+The types of unwanted behavior most likely to lead to mental health issues included being sent an excessive number of texts or posts; asking mutual friends for personal information; and sending threatening messages.
+Interestingly, there seemed to be little difference whether these behaviors occurred in person or online.
 Even for participants who experienced cyber-stalking alone, excessive or threatening messages were strongly linked to the later development of post-traumatic or depressive symptoms.